enesozeren/lmu-mlops-project/reports/README.md

 >
 > Answer:

-As seen in the first image when have tracked training loss, training accuracy, validation loss, validation accuracy, validation recall, and validation precision.
+In our experiments tracked on W&B, we focus on monitoring essential metrics to assess model performance and optimize hyperparameters effectively.
+As seen in the first image we have tracked training loss, training accuracy, validation loss, validation accuracy, validation recall, and validation precision.
 ![wandb metrics](figures/Q14-1.png "wandb metric")
+We track training loss and training accuracy to measure how well the model fits the training data.
+These metrics help us understand the model's learning process and its ability to correctly classify training examples.
+Validation loss and validation accuracy are crucial indicators of how well the model generalizes to unseen data.
+They provide insights into whether the model is overfitting or underfitting.
+Additionally, validation recall and validation precision are tracked to evaluate the model's ability to correctly identify positive instances and the precision of these predictions.
+These metrics are essential for diagnosing model performance issues and ensuring that the model meets the desired standards of accuracy and reliability.
+They help us make informed decisions about model improvements and hyperparameter tuning, ensuring our models are robust and accurate.

+The second image shows the monitoring of a hyperparameter sweep, tuning the batch size, number of epochs and learning rate.
+By systematically varying these parameters and observing their impact on model performance, we aim to find the optimal configuration that minimizes the validation loss.
 ![wandb sweep](figures/Q14-2.png "wandb sweep")

-### Question 15 (DANIEL)
+### Question 15

 > **Docker is an important tool for creating containerized applications.
 Explain how you used docker in your**
 > **experiments?
 Include how you would run your docker images and include a link to one of your docker files.**